Weather-OS/WineGDK/README.md

 # NOTES FOR PEOPLE TRYING TO RUN MINECRAFT'S GDK BUILD

-This is a very quick and dirty repo that incorporates the bare minimum WinRT patches from my other WineCoreUAP project, and currently there's a memory alignment issue regarding console output.
-You can temporarily fix this by setting `WINEDEBUG=+textinput,+gdkc,+enumeration,+combase,+propsys,+trace`
-I will fix this at a later date when I apply more commits to my WineCoreUAP project.

 Since IGameInput is still not implemented yet, the game does not support mouse inputs.
 You can either use a game pad or turn on "Full Keyboard Gameplay" within Mouse/Keyboard settings within the game.